al-mi-pio/alpimi-planner-backend/README.md

   - **Trust server certificate**: `checked`
   - **New database name**: `provide_any_name_here`

-- After a successful connection, right click the database, select `Properties` and copy the connection string
+- After , right click the database, select `Properties` and copy the connection string

 - Create a `.env` file inside the root of the project containing: